Research at the Department

 Project duration: 2018-2020

-Renáta Németh participates in the research as a member of the Research Center for Computational Social Science, with the support of the Higher Education Institutional Excellence Program (Felsőoktatási Intézményi Kiválósági Program).
+Renáta Németh participates in the research as a member of the Research Center for Computational Social Science, with the support of the Higher Education Institutional Excellence Programme (Felsőoktatási Intézményi Kiválósági Program).

 The research group works on multiple topics: